 That's what they do to you.

-Average weight gain, eighteen pounds.
+Average weight gain, 18 pounds.

 And that's what Amnesty International should be complaining about.

-They should be saying, Look, how can we return these guys to become fit productive members of the worldwide jihad when they can barely get out of the lazy boy recliner?
+They should be saying, look, how can we return these guys to become fit, productive members of the worldwide jihad when they can barely get out of the lazy boy recliner?

 How do you strap on the suicide bomber belt?